 Covering the Care We Provide

-The hospital bottom line will be impacted by the additional out-patient revenue stream not only by wound center encounters but the significant amount of spin-off dollars generated from the ancillary services needed to support the wound center i.e. labs, diagnostics, durable medical supplies, operative procedures.
-The wound center will also attract a unique patient population to hospital services who currently patron other medical providers.
+The hospital bottom line will be impacted by the additional out-patient revenue stream not only by wound treatment center encounters but the significant amount of spin-off dollars generated from the ancillary services needed to support the wound treatment center i.e. labs, diagnostics, durable medical supplies, operative procedures.
+The wound treatment center will also attract a unique patient population to hospital services who currently patron other medical providers.

 The Physician Practice will increase profit margin by implementing a new stream of service currently not offered.
 Doctors participating in the clinic reap the rewards of a partnership in good health, without the burdens of increased time expenditures, expert staffing and costly equipment that the clinic provides.
 With little or no overhead costs their participation can prove to be quite lucrative.

 Post operative wound openings are the second most serious complication of surgery resulting in averagely, 9 extra days of hospitalization, $40,000 in extra treatment costs, and a 10% increase in mortality.
 (AHRQ 2003)

 The quantity and complexity of operative procedures has significantly risen in the past decade without contiguous programs that support post operative complications.
 The hospital can expect significant savings in decreased lengths of stay, as well as low profitability re-admissions and unnecessary ED visits.